constellation-app/constellation-training/Developer Training/docs/developer_guide.md

 Help pages in Constellation are simply Markdown (MD) documents.
 Open 'import-custom-cities.md' and take a look at its format.
-You can find this file located within the release/modules/ext/docs folder (after navigating a few additional sub-folders).
+You can find this file located within the release/modules/ext/docs/TrainingExercises folder.
 Note that because of its location, you won't find the file from the *Projects* tab of Netbeans.
 You will need to switch to the *Files* tab in order to find it.

 As you will see, this is just a very simple MD document.
 If you are unfamiliar with Markdown syntax, there are plenty of online resources which will go through